dev-akash-sarker/advanced-javascript-and-oop/readme.md

 # Advanced Concept

-## Curriying
+## This

-- Currying is a process in a functional programing in which we transform a function with multiple arguments into a sequence of nesting functions that take one argumet at a time

-- function(a,b,c) is transformed to f(a)(b)(c)
+- The javascript this keyword which is used in a function , refers to the object it belongs to.

+- It makes functions reusable by letting you decide the object value.

+- This value is determined entirely by how a function called.

+# How to determine `This`

+- Implicit binding
+- Explicit binding
+- New binding
+- Default binding